Priority Savings

 Pros More choices to explore / Visceral / Low cognitive load / Fast completion rate

-Cons: More depth was asked for, even though the flow journey was simple, people didn’t want to jump into any decisions
+Cons: More depth was asked for, even though the flow journey was simple, some people were reluctant making immediate decisions

 Screen and content variants